StefanScott/UrWeb-crudWidgetTxn1/README.md

 **Motivation:**

-I believe that changing the result type of the Widget function is necessary for a related project: defining data-bound `<select>` widgets for foreign-key fields.
+I believe that changing the result type of the `Widget` function is necessary for a related project: defining data-bound `<select>` widgets for foreign-key fields.

 This requires doing a "read" transaction on the database - eg, running `queryX1` to create `<option>` tags in a `<select>` tag, corresponding to records in the "parent" table of the foreign-key field.

-For *non-foreign* fields of types `bool`, `int`, `float` and `string`, the Crud1 demo already includes examples of definitions of functions for the Widget field which return a `<textbox>` and a `<checkbox>`.
+For *non-foreign* fields of types `bool`, `int`, `float` and `string`, the Crud1 demo already includes examples of definitions of functions for the `Widget` field which return a `<textbox>` and a `<checkbox>`.

-For cases where the Widget's column is a *foreign-key* column, I want to define a function returning a `<select>` tag containing `<option>` tags.
+For cases where the `Widget`'s column is a *foreign-key* column, I want to define a function returning a `<select>` tag containing `<option>` tags.
 This will of course require performing a "read" transaction on the database - in order to query the records of the "parent" table of the foreign-key column.

 I therefore believe that the `<select>` widget, composed of `<option>` tags, *must* be a transactional type, due to the need to read the database to select the records used to build the actual widget.

-So it seems that a good approach would be to modify the Crud1 demo so that the function in the Widget field has a result type of `transaction xml` instead of `xml`.
+So it seems that a good approach would be to modify the Crud1 demo so that the function in the `Widget` field has a result type of `transaction xml` instead of `xml`.

 **Comparison with a working, *non-meta-programming* example:**